aspiers/openstack-day-israel-2017-compute-ha/markdown/when-compute-HA.md

 Note:

-Cattle workloads are naturally resilient to failures, but sometimes you still need something to clean up the mess when things go wrong.
+- Cattle workloads are naturally resilient
+- Application layer handles individual failures by deploying more instances
+- Can also use OpenStack API to clean up failed instances
+- But what if a whole compute host fails?
+- Still need to handle failures in the cloud infrastructure layer, e.g. by rebooting compute host.

 <!-- .slide: data-state="normal" id="pets" data-timing="60" -->